e2jk/trello-team-sync/README.md

 The following section is copied from Miguel Grinberg's wonderful [Flask Mega-Tutorial, Part VII: Error Handling](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-vii-error-handling):\
 There are two approaches to test this feature.
 The easiest one is to use the SMTP debugging server from Python.
 This is a fake email server that accepts emails, but instead of sending them, it prints them to the console.
 To run this server, open a second terminal session and run the following command on it:

-  `$ python -m smtpd -n -c DebuggingServer localhost:8025`
+  `$ python3 -m smtpd -n -c DebuggingServer localhost:8025`

 Leave the debugging SMTP server running and go back to your first terminal and set `export MAIL_SERVER=localhost` and `MAIL_PORT=8025` in the environment (use `set` instead of `export` if you are using Microsoft Windows).
 Make sure the `FLASK_DEBUG` variable is set to 0 or not set at all, since the application will not send emails in debug mode.